A Two-Time-Scale Stochastic Optimization Framework with Applications in Control and Reinforcement Learning

-\subsection{Finite-Time Complexity of Two-Time-Scale SGD}
+\section{Finite-Time Complexity of Two-Time-Scale SGD}

-In this subsection, we present the main results studied in this paper, which is the finite-time complexity of Algorithm \ref{Alg:two-time-scale-SGD}.
-We analyze the convergence rates of the two-time-scale SGD algorithm under four structural properties of the function $f$, namely, strong convexity, convexity, non-convexity with the P\L~condition, and general non-convexity.
+This section presents the main results of this paper, which are the finite-time convergence of Algorithm \ref{Alg:two-time-scale-SGD} under three structural properties of the objective function, namely, strong convexity, non-convexity with the P\L~condition, and general non-convexity.
 Our results are derived under the assumptions introduced in Section \ref{sec:assumptions}, which we assume always hold in the rest of this paper.
-The analysis of these results will be presented in Section \ref{sec:proof_mainresults}.

 The convergence of Algorithm \ref{Alg:two-time-scale-SGD} relies on $\alpha_k,\beta_k\rightarrow 0$ with reasonable rates.
-As mentioned in Section \ref{sec:two-time-scale-SGD}, $\alpha_{k}$ needs to be much smaller than $\beta_{k}$ to approximate the nested-loop algorithm where multiples auxiliary variable updates are performed for every decision variable update.
-Therefore, we consider the following choices of step sizes
+As mentioned in Section \ref{sec:two-time-scale-SGD}, $\alpha_{k}$ needs to be much smaller than $\beta_{k}$ to approximate the nested-loop algorithm where multiples auxiliary variable updates are performed for each decision variable update.
+Therefore, we consider the following choices of step sizes\looseness=-1